muldbjerg/muldbjerg.com/src/content/blog/2025/small-detail-2.md

 tags:
   - Small detail
   - Idea
-description: Using selected text for a little disco
+description: Using selected text for a little disco.
 ---

 Clicking on stuff behind my desk I found a little detail today.